Auxiliary-qubit-free quantum approximate optimization algorithm for the minimum dominating set problem: Background

 To summarize, vertices with $d_i < 2$ do not need to introduce any surplus variables, while those with $d_i \geq 2$ require $\lfloor \log_2d_i \rfloor + 1$ surplus variables.
 Thus, the total number of binary variables is less than $n + \sum_{v_i \in V} \left( \lfloor \log_2d_i \rfloor + 1 \right)$.
 Since

-where $n$ and $m$ are the number of vertices and edges, respectively, the total number of binary variables in this QUBO formulation is upper bounded by $n + 2m$.
+where $n$ and $m$ are the number of vertices and edges, respectively, the total number of binary variables in the worst case of this QUBO formulation is $n + 2m$.
 The QUBO formulation is mapped to an objective Hamiltonian and combined with the standard mixing Hamiltonian to construct a QAOA circuit, which requires at most $n + 2m$ qubits.